brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

+### 1.6.24 ###
+Fix: Navigation Menu - Language switcher flags not displaying when using Polylang plugin.

 ### 1.6.23 ###
 - Fix: This update addressed a security bug.
 Props to WordPress Plugin Review Team and Plugin Vulnerabilities Team for reporting it to our team.
 Please make sure you are using the latest version on your website.